jhburns/ExperienceCapture/ExampleAnalyzers/README.md

 ## Formats

+Any language can be used to do analysis, but the following are examples are in Python and R.

-- Python, JSON format: `ExampleAnalyzers/PythonWithJson`
+- Python, JSON format: `ExampleAnalyzers/PythonWithJSON`
+- Python, with CSV format: `ExampleAnalyzers/PythonWithCSV`